-Through a partnership with the City of Ottawa, SNC is administering a fourth year of the program to assist landowners within the City of Ottawa, affected by the Emerald Ash Borer (EAB) on private property.
+Through a partnership with the City of Ottawa, SNC is administering a sixth year of the program to assist landowners within the City of Ottawa, affected by the Emerald Ash Borer (EAB) on private property.
 Cost-share funding will support the removal of infected Ash tree(s) and replacement with native tree(s).

 Complete applications must include all of the following:

 - All sections (except Section 6) must be complete and signed by the applicant.

-- Section 6 must be completed and signed by your certified arborist or registered professional forester.
+- Section 6 must be completed and signed by forestry professional (certified arborist, forester, etc)